 Language Arts Correlations Look Inside

-Explores the pros and cons of several smoking-related issues including; personal responsibility, corporate responsibility, second-hand smoke, and banning smoking.
+Explores the pros and cons of several issues related to video games including; whether video games cause violence, discourage exercise, and require proper regulation.
 Text contains critical thinking components in regards to social issues and history.
-Describes common argumentative techniques such as; slippery slope, scare tactics and using testimonials.
+Describes common argumentative techniques such as evaluating the authors credibility, recognizing deceptive arguments, and logical fallacies.
 Contains essay-writing exercises.
 Includes bibliographic notes, timeline, glossary, index, and places to go for further research.
 Aligns with Common Core Language Arts Anchor Standards for Reading Informational Text and Speaking and Listening.

 Each volume focuses on a currently controversial issue and presents “Yes/No” arguments on each of three central questions, reminiscent of Opposing Viewpoints (Greenhaven Press).
 Each volume’s timeline puts the issue in historical context.
 Each opinion makes liberal use of quoted testimony, and each article is supported by captioned photographs and additional background material.
 What is most impressive are the footnotes, bibliography, and list of articles that comprise nearly thirty completely cited sources for each book.
 Each book’s author has carefully crafted arguments that are both persuasive and constructed with the best persuasive techniques and the most egregious logical fallacies.
 After each set of paired arguments, one of these fallacies is defined and the reader is invited to examine both arguments for examples.
 Highly Recommended